algorithmiaio/dev-center/_pages/algorithm-development/source-control-management.md

 git clone https://git.algorithmia.com/git/username/algoname.git
 {% endhighlight %}

 Replace the `username` and `algoname` values as appropriate.
-If you're working with an organization-owned algorithm, then `username` should be replaced with the username of the organization.
+If you're working with an organization-owned algorithm, then `username` should be replaced with the name of the organization.

 Provide your Algorithmia username and password when asked to authenticate.